j2store/userguide/canadapost_shipping_plugin.md

 ##### Get your API keys

-Select Business Solutions > Ecommerce solutions > Developer program.

-You would see the API keys that are used to access Canada Post web service and Postmen API.
+You would see the API keys that are displayed on the main Developer Program page.
+These API keys are unique codes, used to access Canada Post web service and Postmen API.
 Note down the API keys (one for development and one for production).

 #### Configuration
 Prior to configuring the plugin, you should have an active account with the CanadaPost and received API keys.
 Contact CanadaPost to register and get API keys.